hrushikeshrv/ocw/CS162/lec5.md

 The approach we use is to have an in-memory queue maintained by the kernel, which provides the same POSIX interface for reading and writing as reading and writing to a file.
 This is called a "pipe".
 You can create a pipe using the `pipe(int filedes[2])` syscall.

+## Sockets
+When we extend the principle of IPC to two processes that are not running on the same machine, we get communication across the network.
+This involves a "network connection", which is essentially a pair of sockets connected to each other (for a bidirectional connection).

+Actually transmitting data over the network is a whole another task, and this course does not deal with that.
+We assume that the messages we send over the network are correctly transmitted and reach the other device across the network.

+Aside from the fact that these two sockets are on different physical devices, they work in the exact same way that a local socket (or pipe) works.

+The client has a socket that is connected to a socket on the server.
+The client opens the socket (which may establish a TCP connection using a 3-way handshake), and can then read from it or write to it.
+Data written to the socket is transmitted over the network, arrives at the server, which reads it, and sends a response.